Dead Ends

-Dead Ends is a punk band from the Philippines that came out during the Philippine punk movement in the mid-80s.
+Dead Ends is a Filipino punk band that came out during the Philippine punk movement in the mid-1980s.
 Dead Ends released a total of four full-length independently produced underground punk albums in the band's lifetime from 1985 to 1996 as well as a fifth special edition greatest hits album in 2003.

 History

 Al Dimalanta and half-brother Jay Dimalanta formed Dead Ends in 1985 with drummer Rouen Pascual.
 The band became part of the 80s Philippine punk scene which included other bands like Urban Bandits, the Wuds, Private Stock, Betrayed, G.I. and the Idiots and a host of other bands.